Tesco job cuts: supermarket to axe 15,000 jobs and close meat, fish and deli counters

 Tesco, Britain's biggest supermarket, has 732 stores with a typical shop having five fish mongers, five butchers, as well as six deli and cheese counter workers who now all face their jobs being axed.

-Hundreds of people are employed by the supermarket chain across the Portsmouth area.
+Hundreds of people are employed by the supermarket chain across the area.

 Tesco was unable to confirm how many jobs across the area were under threat.